webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 The following is the list of shared configurations for all `connector`s:

+* `ignoreHTTPSErrors` is a boolean that indicates if errors with certificates should be ignored.
+Use this when checking self-signed certificated.

 * `waitFor` time in milliseconds the connector will wait after the site is ready before starting the DOM traversing and stop listening to any network request.
 By default, it will wait until the network is somehow